JacobSanford/drupal-8-ci-workflow/Travis.md

 # Travis
-Travis is leveraged to build and test the instance before deploying to staging.
-Instances building and testing on travis depend heavily on [CargoDock](CargoDock.md) to provide the build and test methods, and each repository contains only a stub [.travis.yml](https://raw.githubusercontent.com/unb-libraries/unbherbarium.lib.unb.ca/dev/.travis.yml) file:
+Travis is leveraged to build and test the instance before deploying to environments.
+Our instances build and testing on travisci.org, however they depend heavily on [CargoDock](CargoDock.md) to dictate the build and test methods, and each repository contains only a stub [.travis.yml](https://raw.githubusercontent.com/unb-libraries/unbherbarium.lib.unb.ca/dev/.travis.yml) file:

 ```
 services: